-Donald Kaberuka, former president of the African Development Bank Group, is a CGD distinguished visiting fellow and member of the board of directors.
+Donald Kaberuka, former president of the African Development Bank Group, is a member of the CGD board of directors and a former distinguished visiting fellow.
 He is also the Hauser Leader-in-Residence at the John F. Kennedy School of Government at Harvard University.

 During his tenure as president of the African Development Bank, Kaberuka bolstered its franchise value, tripled its capital from USD 30 billion to USD 100 billion, and doubled the bank’s portfolio.
 Kaberuka’s leadership was particularly characterized by a "big push” on the private sector and leading from the front on infrastructure.
 He championed an inclusive growth agenda; promoted a strong link between security, development and the environment, establishing a ring-fenced facility for conflict affected countries; and appointed an international high-level panel on fragile states led by President Johnson Sirleaf of Liberia.
 He put in place an Africa Natural Resource Center and the African Legal Support Facility to provide support to African countries managing natural resource wealth.